 Policies are implemented through coordinated communication between these components:

-One or more API Gateway runtimes or Mule 3.8.0 or later runtimes
+One or more API Gateway Runtimes or Mule 3.8.0 Runtime or later

 One or more API proxy applications

-You apply and configure policies in the API Manager from a particular Anypoint Platform account and a specific organization.
+You configure and apply policies in the API Manager from a particular Anypoint Platform account and a specific organization.
 You apply policies to a particular API version.
 A particular API version can also be tied to a particular API implementation endpoint, which can then auto-generate an API proxy application.
-You can then deploy each API proxy application to one or more API Gateway runtimes or Mule 3.8.0 or later.
-Mule 3.8.0 or later includes all the legacy API Gateway runtime features.
+You can then deploy each API proxy application to one or more API Gateway Runtimes or Mule Runtime 3.8.0 or later.
+Mule Runtime 3.8.0 or later includes all the legacy API Gateway runtime features.